 Text and Images by Dionisis Eleftheriadis

 The Irix 150mm f/2.8 Dragonfly is a perfect lens for Astrophotography.
-It is available in the following native mounts: Canon EF, Nikon F, and Pentax K and is 100% compatible with the Canon RF and Nikon Z adapters.
-Electronic connections on Canon RF and Nikon Z cameras will work perfectly when using a good-quality mount adapter.
+It is available in the following native mounts: Canon EF, Nikon F, and Pentax K. The Nikon F to Z adapter will work 100% with our Nikon F mount.